This guideline is to provide guidance on the administration of oxygen therapy in a non-emergency situation at Great Ormond Street Hospital (GOSH).

 Oxygen can be delivered via a tracheostomy mask, Swedish nose or headbox.
 Consider child’s individual needs (Rationale 6).

 Can be used for long-term oxygen use, whilst allowing the child to vocalise and eat.
 The concentration is often not controlled, resulting in a low inspiratory oxygen concentration.
-The cannula must always be used as described on the packaging.

 The use of nasal cannulae can, in the sensitive child, produce dermatitis and mucosal drying (Joint Formulary Committee 2006).
 Only low flow rates of up to two litres per minute can be given comfortably (Mallet and Bailey 1996) due to inadequate humidification (Jamieson 1999).